puppetlabs/puppet-docs/source/windows/installing.markdown

 Uninstalling
 -----

-Puppet can be uninstalled through Windows' standard "Add or Remove Programs" interface, or from the command line.
+Puppet can be uninstalled through Windows' standard "Add or Remove Programs" interface or from the command line.

 To uninstall from the command line, you must have the original MSI file or know the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/aa370854(v=vs.85).aspx">ProductCode</a> of the installed MSI: